Dundee 01382 227227 | St Andrews 01334 845481

 Dundee

-the treatment rooms, and toilet facilities.
+including the treatment rooms and

-there is a gradient to reach the entrance.
+gradient leading to the entrance.

-Some on-site car parking is available.
+Limited on-site parking is available.

-Alternatively, there is on-street parking.
+Alternatively, there is on-street parking nearby.

 St Andrews

-building, the treatment room, and
+The building, treatment room,

 My first visit.